-Below are all the latest posts relating to Network Automation and Devops.
+Below are all my latest posts relating to Network Automation and Devops.

-If you are looking for a Network Automation Course, watch this space for my upcoming course on Network Automation for Network Engineers using Ansible.
-This will be covering Ansible cisco configuration and also a bit of F5.
+If you are looking for Network Automation Training, watch this space for my upcoming course on Network Automation for Network Engineers using Ansible.
+This will be covering Ansible Cisco configuration and also a bit of F5.

 My latest post on Network Automation Tools will show you all the open source tools being used today.
 Learn the skills that you will need to become a Network Automation Engineer.